jeremiah-wa/FYP/README.md

 #### print results to csv

-All results are then printed to a corresponding csv
+All results are then printed to a corresponding csv file.

 ###  Significance weighting